Rewari district: Demographics

 According to the 2011 census, Rewari district has a population of 900,332, roughly equal to the nation of Fiji or the US state of Delaware.
 This gives it a ranking of 466th in India (out of a total of 640).
 The district has a population density of 565 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 17.09%.
 Rewari has a sex ratio of 898 females for every 1000 males.
 The total literacy rate is 80.99%, which for males is 91.44% and for females is 69.57%.
 Scheduled Castes make up 20.28% of the population.

 Language

 At the time of the 2011 Census of India, 72.46% of the population spoke Hindi and 25.58% Haryanvi as their first language.

 Ahirwati, also called Hirwati (the language of Ahirs), is spoken in Ahirwal.

-Rewari, Mahendergarh, Narnaul, Gurgaon, Kotkasim, Kotputli, Bansur, Behror and Mundawar are considered as the centre of Ahirwati speaking area.
+Rewari, Mahendergarh, Narnaul, Gurgaon, Kotkasim, Kotputli, Neemrana, Southern Jhajjar, Bansur, Behror and Mundawar are considered as the centre of Ahirwati speaking area.
 It represents the connecting link between Mewati and three other dialects Bangaru, Bagri and Shekhawati.